herbertgithubaccount/MWSE/docs/source/types/niPixelData.md

 **Parameters**:

 * `path` (string): The path to write the file at, relative to the Morrowind installation folder.
+The `.nif` extension needs to be specified manually.

 **Returns**: